The Department of Health has approved Bond Solon, in association with Teesside University, to deliver the Best Interest Assessor (BIA) qualification.

 A best interest assessment is a process to consider authorisation of deprivation of liberty for those people.
 In England, to act as a Best Interest Assessor, you must complete an approved Best Interest Assessor.

 On successful completion of the course you will be qualified to act as a Best Interest Assessor (BIA) and to carry out best interest assessments.

 >>> What about the LPS?

-With the implementation of the LPS likely to be implemented late 2021, it is highly recommended that you train your workforce to become BIAs.
+With the full implementation of the LPS coming into force in April 2022, it is highly recommended that you train your workforce to become BIAs.
 This will give them the legal understanding around a deprivation of liberty, and also put them ahead of the game to fast track into the new roles when the LPS finally does come in.

 >>> A brief overview of the course

 Master Level 7 Qualification Level: Postgraduate Credits 20